dawitth/photo_math/README.md

 # Photo Math
-A simple webpage that takes images of arithmetic math problems and output the solution
+A simple webpage that takes image of arithmetic math problems and output the solution

 [Demo][1].